 Personal excellence is comprised of four key areas: discipline, courage in action, awareness and well-being.
 In order to achieve personal excellence, we need to expand equally in each one of these areas and keep them in balance.
 If we over-develop or under-develop any area, it will upset the internal ecology, and it will tend to make us reactive.

 Self-discipline is all about self-management, order, structure, certainty and ultimately, power.
 Self-management is a fundamental skill for children, adolescents and adults.
 It features in thousands of articles, books and research studies in child development, emotional intelligence and regulation, social systems theory, adult learning theory and the list goes on.
 To excel or move beyond our current capabilities, strengths or weaknesses, we must set ourselves some form of target/goal/idea and then we must manage, control, regulate and structure our thinking, feeling, behaviours and choices in the pursuit of this target.
-In short, we need discipline to keep to path as well as forge a new path.
+In short, we need discipline to keep to the path as well as forge a new path.

-There is a fascinating tension of power in self-control: between the power to think, feel, choose and do with the power to contain, hold back, limit and weaken.
+There is a fascinating tension in the power in self-control: between the power to think, feel, choose and do, with the power to contain, hold back, limit and weaken.
 Perhaps this is why so many people struggle with personal power.
 The tyranny of the OR in our culture is such that perhaps we struggle with entertaining two ideas in tension or conflict with each other.
 You can also see how important this is in terms of adolescent development as young adults struggle with personal power in relation to their own sense of self, their sense of identity within the family, their sense of identity and power in tension with their parents, their teachers, their coaches, their sense of identity with their peers and groups.

 There is a beautiful word that stands out in my mind here: “containment”.
 I think that for many adolescents, boys in particular, their rite of passage is really about containment: learning how to control and manage (contain) their burgeoning power: physical power, intellectual power and emotional power.
 Without real, live role models with whom they can feel tangibly the force of their power, how can they ever learn consequence?
 There is no consequence to pushing a button on a gamepad and watching digital blood spray in HD.

 While we need discipline to contain and direct our power, we need courage to actually take the step beyond our self.
-In just about every workshop I’ve run and every coachee I’ve coached, confidence is the word that always comes up, and I think this is such a shame.
+In just about every workshop I’ve run and every person I’ve coached, confidence is the word that always comes up, and I think this is such a shame.
 Personally, I believe that it has very little to do with confidence.
 And if it does, focusing on confidence doesn’t help.
-Because at the heart of the dilemma, is people needing the courage (the heart) to take a first step, any first step and move into action.
+Because at the heart of the dilemma, people need the courage (the heart) to take a first step, any first step and move into action.

 The first step is often perceived to be the hardest, most difficult, the most prone to social sanctioning and even ridicule.
 There is fear of the unknown here, pain and uncertainty.
 Having confidence (which at its root is about confiding in someone you trust) is not enough.
 One must act.
 Without action, there is no change, no chance to exercise power in the direction of a desired goal.
-Action and choice are the driving forces that takes us from options and possibility to singularity and destination.
+Action and choice are the driving forces that take us from options and possibility to singularity and destination.

 Awareness is, not unsurprisingly, about perceiving, knowing and understanding one’s self: one’s thinking, feeling, choices, behaviours.
 If we do not see, know and understand who we are, how can we manage our self?
 If we do not know our capabilities and limits, how can we act and move forward in a meaningful, deliberate, purposeful way?
 And it is not enough to just know.
 We have to fully acknowledge who we are and what we do to ourself.
 For all of us, it is easier to hide from and disavow the small, petty, life-taking things that we do.
 If we cannot hide from such things, sometimes our intellect comes to our aid and rationalises and justifies the small, petty, life-taking things that we do.
 It takes a well-developed sense of self-management and courage to not hide from, or laugh off, or rationalise our weaknesses.